cmu-lib/CCDL_pgh_202008/workshop/workshop-structure.md

 * You will be introduced to R programming, the Tidyverse, and processing and analysis of bulk RNA-seq through a series of hands-on exercises.
 * You are able to ask questions and receive 1:1 assistance as needed during instruction.
 Because our instruction is almost entirely through hands-on exercises, we want to make sure we can help you through any difficulties or errors you may encounter.
 * You have the opportunity to practice the skills you learn during instruction in consultation sessions with the support of your instructors.
-* You receive consultation about the data you are working with to answer your research questions.
-* You have opportunities to interact with other participants working on similar problems and will work on exercises as part of a small group during some periods of instruction.

 This document is designed to give you an idea of what your participation in the workshop will be like and outlines the communication processes we have developed in service of these goals.